Renewable Energy Institute

 Mission Statement for

 To educate the public stakeholders that include residential, commercial, industrial and governmental organizations who are consumers of energy the many benefits and uses of renewable energy and to promote the expanded use of renewable energy technologies in the United States and around the world.

 Goals and Objectives of

-the Renewable Energy Institute, a non-profit company shall be:
+The specific goals and objectives of the Renewable Energy Institute, a non-profit company shall be:

-To educate and inform the public, including stakeholders that include residential, commercial, industrial and governmental organizations who are consumers of power and energy, the many benefits and uses of renewable energy.
+7. To educate and inform the public, including stakeholders that include residential, commercial, industrial and governmental organizations who are consumers of power and energy, the many benefits and uses of renewable energy.